 Almost inescapably, one concludes that Lincoln saw in Willie’s death a moral imperative: his private loss demanded to be redeemed by a higher objective for his presidency: an aim more sacred than preserving the Union.
 If Lincoln needed some final impetus to announce his intention to emancipate when he did, where he did, that inspiration was waiting to be found in his loving memory of Willie.

-It is always a temptation in biography to transgress—that is to enter the biographical subject’s mind and to make that transgression seem, as Matteson writes, inescapable.
-The biographer is the “one” who “concludes,” setting up surmise as the inevitable outcome of the scene, which itself has a proviso: “If Lincoln needed some final impetus.”
+It is always a temptation in biography to transgress—that is, to enter the biographical subject’s mind and to make that transgression seem, as Matteson writes, inescapable.
+The biographer is the “one” who “concludes,” setting up surmise as to the inevitable outcome of the scene, which itself has a proviso: “If Lincoln needed some final impetus.”
 Did he, or was it, as a historian might have put it, simply part of the logic of events, the point at which Lincoln could no longer hold off acknowledging what the war was really about: “a new birth of freedom,” as he declared it in the Gettysburg Address.

 Biography speaks to our desire for intimacy with the past, with an intense craving, in this instance, to know what was going through Lincoln’s mind at the very moment when history was made.
 If we cannot be sure (how could we ever be sure?) that Matteson is right, we can nevertheless celebrate his courageous effort to get us as close as possible to Lincoln and all of the other figures in A Worse Place Than Hell.